m0rg-dev/captionado/README.md

 - `Z` and `C` join the cue with the previous or next cue.
 - `Space` jumps to the edit box.
 - While in the edit box, `Escape` returns to the normal playback/edit controls.

+## Offline Download

+`captionado` doesn't require an Internet connection to run, so you can grab a copy for yourself and keep it around.
+It should run on any computer with a recent web browser installed - if in doubt, try loading the [web version](https://m0rg-dev.github.io/captionado/) first.
+If that works, the offline copy will work as well.

+First, download the offline version [here](https://m0rg-dev.github.io/captionado/captionado.zip).

+Once you extract the `.zip` (exact procedure depends on browser, OS, and settings - it may happen automatically, or you may need to double-click it), open the file called `index.html` in the created `captionado` folder.

+You can, of course, also copy `captionado.zip` to a different computer before extracting it or copy the `captionado` folder to a different computer before running it.

 ## Build Locally